klahrich/chiefhustler/content/posts/aep.md

 _Disclaimer: As of the date of writing this post, I am long the stock discussed here.
 This is not investment advice, and is intended for informational purposes only.
 Please do your own due diligence._

+This is a quickly written overview of the stock & the business.
+For a more detailed write-up, check it out [this post](https://whopayswins.substack.com/p/atlas-engineered-products-paying) from Luc Nadeau.

 The stock ticker is $AEP.V.
 The company builds and sells manufactured roof trusses and other engineered building products.

 The company owns 6 plants, with AEP Building Systems ("Atlas", formerly Coastal Windows) being the first one and the flagship plant.